heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. "My name?"
 The little man looks puzzled, dons a pair of spectacles, and mounts the back of the armchair like a lectern.
-"According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—in servitude to help him construct the great temple, using a chain and anklet graven with the tetragrammaton.
+"According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—with a chain and anklet graven with the tetragrammaton, and bade him construct the great temple.
  Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
-Ashmedai flung him a thousand miles and replaced him as king!
-Curiosity is a right begoo."
-He removes his spectacles and collapses melodramatically behind the chair.
+Ashmedai flung him a thousand miles away and replaced him as king!
+Curiosity, a right begoo."
+He removes his spectacles and dismounts.

-"Art thou Ashmedai?
-Or Solomon?"
+"Art thou Ashmedai?"

 He peeks out.
 "Ha!
 Are you Ellen Watson?
 Or a scone?"